Mikedan37/Tabi/README.md

 5) Continue per person
 6) Next page enter tax and tip
 7) Calculate necessary costs
-8) Add a share button to share to each friend
+8) Add a share button to share to each friend via a message

 #Plans
 Develope a timeline:
-- Work on Persistance for each Tab and all of its values (Preferrably JSON file in on open and file out on close/exit
+- Fix weird spacing in list second view below entering name and price
+- Add Navigation link to final info tab
+- Build a view for Final information for tab
 - Work on people data models/objects to store each persons price and how much they owe
+- Work on Persistance for each Tab and all of its values (Preferrably JSON file in on open and file out on close/exit)
-- Work on view that
+- Work on way to save final view with information and append to main list on enterance
-- Build a view for Final calculations
+- Add a way to filter by price
+- Add way to filter by name

+#More Welcome
+Feel Free to submit pull requests and enter info in the discussions page/add to read me